rackerlabs/docs-core-infra-user-guide/cloud_config/compute/cloud_images_product_concepts/base_images/lifecycle_base_images.rst

 released.

-Images that have been published are never deleted, so even if they’re removed from the default list they will still be buildable via image ID using the Cloud Servers API.
+Images that have been published are never deleted, so even if they are removed from the default list they will still be buildable via image ID using the Cloud Servers API.

 Older images that have been